HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-As last year, the most popular feature tested for in feature queries was `position: sticky`, however this has fallen from 53% to 36% of occurrences, perhaps due to the improved browser support for this feature.
+As with last year, the most popular feature tested for in feature queries was `position: sticky`, however this has fallen from 53% to 36% of occurrences, perhaps due to the improved browser support for this feature.

-Non-standard features show up strongly in these tests, with touch-callout (-webkit-touch-callout) and ime-align (-ms-ime-align).
-The former has grown in usage from 5% to 11%, while ime-align has dropped from 7% to 5%.
+Non-standard features show up strongly in these tests, with `touch-callout` (`-webkit-touch-callout`) and `ime-align` (`-ms-ime-align`).
+The former has grown in usage from 5% to 11%, while `ime-align` has dropped from 7% to 5%.

 {{ figure_markup(
     image="supports-props.png",